THE HIT THAT EXPOSED SOME OF TAMPA’S ELITE

-Wearing a long coat and a hat that covered half his face, the killer snuck out of the shadows as his prey, known-gangster Jimmy Velasco, unlocked his Buick and opened the door for his wife and daughter.
+Wearing a long coat and a hat that covered half his face, the killer snuck out of the shadows as his prey, known gangster Jimmy Velasco, unlocked his Buick and opened the door for his wife and daughter.

 Mafia hits were supposed to have a “code of ethics,” one of which was not to involve the prey’s family.
-This particular hitman did not seem to care about the “rules.”
-He grabbed Velasco’s wife and used her as a human shield so that Velasco would not return fire.
+Unfortunately, this particular hitman did not seem to care about the “rules.”
+Instead, he grabbed Velasco’s wife and used her as a human shield so that Velasco would not return fire.
 Unable to protect himself, Velasco was nothing more than a target.
-The killer yelled out, “I’ll get you this time,” as he unloaded his clip.
-Five bullets from a .38 automatic pistol penetrating Velasco’s body.
-Two over the heart, one to the left shoulder, one to the left arm above the elbow, one in his left side and one in his head just about the left earâ€“before he pitched forward in a pool of blood.
+The killer yelled, “I’ll get you this time,” as he unloaded his clip.
+Five bullets from a .38 automatic pistol penetrated Velasco’s body.
+Two over the heart, one to the left shoulder, one to the left arm above the elbow, one in his left side, and one in his head just about the left earâ€“before he pitched forward in a pool of blood.

 Velasco was rushed to the Centro Asturiano Hospital and was pronounced dead upon arrival.

 One of the reasons such a crime was committed was to bring an end to one man’s role in the underworld.
 However, on this occasion, the intended motive behind the hit backfired.